clickmimo/clickmimo.github.io/_posts/thm/2022-2-2-startup.md

 ![notice](/assets/images/thm/startup/notice.png)

-Hmm... probably we'll be able to upload file into FTP which we'll be accessible through the website.
+Hmm... probably we'll be able to upload file into FTP which it'll be accessible through the website.
 I wasn't able to open the jpg file.
 Let's visit the website.

 ![website](/assets/images/thm/startup/website.png)